 HOW TO PAY FOR FUNERAL WITHOUT LIFE INSURANCE

 What will you do if there is no money for a funeral?
+Who pays for a funeral if the deceased has no money?
 If you lack the resources for a funeral, here are several ways that a funeral can be paid for even when the family is short of necessary funds:

-Personal loans can be used for funeral cost.
+If you don’t have any emergency funeral funds, personal loans can be used for the cost of funeral and burial.
 You will need to apply for a personal loan if you have good credit and feel that you can comfortably pay off the loan in the next three to seven years.

-You can get a loan for a funeral from banks, credit unions, and specialized lenders.
+You can get guaranteed funeral loans from banks, credit unions, and specialized lenders.
 Interest rates range from 16% to 35% on funeral loans.

 Personal loan for a funeral can be unsecured, hard to get and expensive.
 You will not only have to pay for the funeral but also pay interest on the loan, and it may damage your credit score to bury your loved one.